ezeeworld/B4S-iOS-SDK/README.md

 b4sSingleton.notificationSoundname = "sound.caf"
 ```

+You can generate your own application ID for each of your applications with 'B4S Manager' application.

 ### Enable bluetooth on iOS8

 Starting with iOS8, in order to use bluetooth with iBeacons, you had to specify these key : NSLocationAlwaysUsageDescription with a String which describe your usage of iBeacon.
 If you don't specify this key, you will not be able to detect iBeacon on iOS8 devices.